Man accused of killing woman behind rental car shop held without bail

 The man accused of killing a woman in a shooting behind a rental car office and trying to kill a man who was with her is still being held without bail after he appeared in court Wednesday.

-Abbatangelo said after the hearing that he plans to argue for bail at some point in the future.
+Abbatangelo said after the hearing that he plans to argue for bail in the future.

 Friends and family of Martin previously told the Las Vegas Review-Journal that Blanche was obsessed with Martin and had a toxic relationship with her.